skellis46/slipbox/schwab - experimental systems.md

 >While an experimental system to Rheinberger is not (and, in fact, must not) be void of contradictions, it has to be sufficiently coherent to work.
 Epistemic cultures that combine experimental systems in a patchwork, in contrast, can be less coherent and their objects can be less con-[p.171]crete, resulting in a less resonant temporal structure.[@schwab_experimental_2019 pp.170-171]

+- what does a coherent experimental system in practice-research even mean?

->To be sure, “the aesthetic” then is to be understood in the sense neither of aisthesis nor of philosophy of art, but “as part of the sense of world created through art” (Schwab 2018b, 194); while “the epistemic” does not offer a system of know- ledge, but a project interested in expanding what can be understood—and how it can be understood.p.174
+>To be sure, “the aesthetic” then is to be understood in the sense neither of aisthesis nor of philosophy of art, but “as part of the sense of world created through art” (Schwab 2018b, 194); while “the epistemic” does not offer a system of knowledge, but a project interested in expanding what can be understood--and how it can be understood.p.174

 >artistic research does not extend history in some form of aspired replacement of contemporary art (innovation); instead, artistic research makes different histories and futures possible (invention). p.174